dashjl/astroplate/src/content/homepage/-index.md

 ---
-# Banner
+# Banners
-banner:
+banners:
-  title: "Stop letting your practice control you.
+  - title: "Stop letting your practice control you.
 Take back control."
     content: "If you don’t have control of your business, then your business has control of you.
 I've been there.
 And I'm here to tell you, it doesn't have to be this way.
 I joined a practice with an owner in the midst of burnout, and over the course of six months we reduced his hours by over 40% and gave him time to recover.
 Once he was rested he wanted to resume his original goal of providing a better practice for both clinicians and patients, and he wanted to grow.
 Over the next two years we grew revenue by 175%, profits by 488%, while reducing his hours by an additional 25%.
 At the same time we improved clinician training programs, satisfaction, compensation, and retention, and as a result patient outcomes and satisfaction.
 We didn’t succeed at the expense of our team, we succeeded with our team."
-  image: "/images/banner-2.png"
+    image: "/images/mountain-vista-cropped.png"
     button:
       enable: true
       label: "Book a free 30 minute Meet and Greet"
       link: "#"

 # Features
 features: